tforbus/cookbook/README.md

 Add milk and garlic.
 Once milk is near boiling, add cheese and mix well.
 Add salt and pepper to taste.

+## Breakfast

+### German pancakes
+* 3 large, room-temperature eggs
+* 2/3C room-temperature milk
+* 1/2C self-rising flour
+* 4T butter
+* 1/4t vanilla (optional)
+* 1/4t salt

+Preheat oven to 425, and put a cast-iron skillet on high heat.
+Crack your eggs.
+Blend eggs, milk, flour, vanilla and salt until smooth.
+When cast-iron is thoroughly heated, add butter and melt it.
+Pour in the batter and transfer to oven.
+Bake for 20-25 minutes.

 ## Desserts

 ### Sweet potato pie (filling)